neverRare/stick-docs/reference/language/for.md

     result.push(num * 2)
 ```

-The variable is always declared, it shadows any variables with similar name declared outside it.
+The iteration variable (`num` in this example) is always declared, it shadows any variables with similar name declared outside it.

 ```stick
 num = "hello"